Henkjan1110/intro-programming-website/data/week6/4-using-existing-classes.md

 System.out.println(collection);
 ```

-Note how we have used multiple methods of the available Java classes here.
-For example, we use the `nextLine` method from the `Scanner` class to get input from the user, the `add` method from the `List` class and the special double quotation constructor of the `String` class.
+Note how we have utilized various methods provided by the built-in Java classes in this code snippet.
+For instance, we have employed the `nextLine` method of the `Scanner` class to retrieve user input, the `add` method of the `List` class to add elements to the list, and the parameterized constructor of the `String` class to create a new string object enclosed in double quotes.

 ## The Java class library
-We might want to add to each movie the date at which it has been released.
-One way of doing this would by creating an own class to store a date.
-However, for many common applications, there is already some functionality available within the `Java class library`.
-This library consists of all the classes that are available by default in Java.
+If we want to include the release date for each movie, one approach is to create our own class to store the date.
+However, the `Java class library` already provides functionality for many common use cases.
+This library includes all the classes that are available by default in Java.

 Documentation of all the classes and methods that are available within the library can be found [online](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/module-summary.html).
 When we use the search functionality, we can for example find the documentation for [Scanner](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Scanner.html), [String](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html) and [List](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/List.html).
 Note how the documentation provides documentation on all the methods that are offered by a certain class, such as the [documentation](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Scanner.html#nextLine()) for the `nextLine()` method of the `Scanner` class.